Home » You Can Make An Easy Slow Cooker Pot Roast Everyone Will Love With This Recipe

 • Layer the crockpot by adding the carrots, potatoes, and onions to the bottom of the crockpot.

-• Sprinkle the chuck roast evenly with salt, pepper, garlic powder, onion powder, and Italian seasoning.
+• Sprinkle the chuck roast evenly with salt, pepper, garlic powder, onion powder, and oregano.
 Place it on top of the vegetables.

-• In a medium bowl, whisk together the beef broth, Worcestershire sauce, soy sauce (if using), and tomato paste.
-If using Better Than Bouillon Roasted Garlic Base, add it here and mix until fully dissolved.
+• In a medium bowl, whisk together the beef broth, Worcestershire sauce, soy sauce, and tomato paste and the Better Than Bouillon Roasted Beef Base.
+Pour this mixture into the base of the slow cooker.

 • Sprinkle the minced garlic over the roast and veggies.
 Add the bay leaves.
-If using butter, place it on top of the roast.
+Place butter on top of the roast.

 • Cover and set the crockpot to low for 8–10 hours, or high for 4 to 5 hours.
 Avoid lifting the lid during cooking to maintain consistent heat.